ZehMatt/7dtd-WalkerSim2/Docs/configuring/configuration/processors.md

 - Group 0: Zombies stick together in groups, avoid roads, and wander randomly
 - Group 1: Zombies go to buildings, chase loud noises, move faster, and chase you when they spawn
+- Group 2: Zombies prefer cities, congregate in towns, and stay in groups
+- Group 3: Zombies avoid cities within 100 meters and stay in the wilderness
+- Group 4: Zombies visit cities in rotation, migrating between different population centers

 ## Understanding Power and Distance